Shagshag/prestashop-documentation/OrderCore.md

 where only sublist of the order is refunded.

 * Visibility: **public**
-* This method is defined in classes\order\Order.php line 2240
+* This method is defined in [classes/order/Order.php line 2240](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/Order.php#2240)

 #### Arguments